 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If you or a loved one has suffered injuries after a tractor-trailer accident, you know just how painful and stressful the medical recovery can be, and that a full recovery may not even be possible.
 Speaking with one of our Georgia Trucking Accident Attorneys about your or a loved one's injuries can help you have a better understanding of your situation and whether or not legal options are available to you.
-With more than thirty-two years of experience, Montlick & Associates has extensive experience helping injured victims from all across Georgia.
+With more than 35 years of experience, Montlick & Associates has extensive experience helping injured victims from all across Georgia.

 If you would like to speak with one of our Georgia Trucking Accident Attorneys, contact Montlick & Associates, Attorneys at Law today by calling (800) LAW-NEED (529-6333) to schedule your free consultation.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.